Beyond Autistic Burnout

 • Figuring out and accommodating your sensory needs.

-• Energy management, to use your energy intentionally for only what is worth it to you.
+• Getting better at energy management, to use your energy intentionally for only what is worth it to you (like working towards a better life).

 Why I think my system can help